Employer Gift Match

 Give the Gift of Securities (stock, mutual funds, etc)

 The Foundation accepts gifts of stocks, mutual funds and other securities.
-Please contact us at email@example.com for more information on how to set up the securities transfer.
+Please contact us at firstname.lastname@example.org for more information on how to set up the securities transfer.
 This option may offer significant tax advantages, please consult your tax professional.
+For instructions, please download our information form.

 Include the SBTF in your estate planning